LoveKapibarasan/my_website/src/DB/PostgreSQL.md

 postgres=# -- input OK
 postgres-# -- not OK. commonly you forget ;
 ```
+* ' vs. "
+  * " = Identifier.
+Capital and Non-Capital letters are distinguished.
+  * ' =  String Literals
 **ERROR: Unknown constraint error**
 * FK is created before the referencing table is created.